SbrTa/Notes/Interview/devinterview.io/Java.md

 #### ✅ 25.
 What are the main differences between a List, Set, and Map in Java?
 **Answer:**
 - **List:**
+  - Unordered collection
-  - Ordered collection with duplicates allowed.
+  - Duplicates allowed.
   - Access elements by index.

 - **Set:**
+  - Ordered collection
-  - Unordered collection with no duplicates.
+  - No duplicates.
   - No indexing.

 - **Map:**
+  - Key-value pairs
-  - Key-value pairs; no duplicates allowed.
+  - Duplicates allowed.
   - Access elements by key.

 #### ✅ 26.
 How does a HashSet work internally in Java?